 Does your dehumidifier have the right coverage?

 Along with how much water your dehumidifier can remove, you also need to know what size of an area it is suitable for.
 A smaller dehumidifier isn’t going to remove the pints of water from the air it claims in a space that is too large for it.
 Nor do you want to spend money on a dehumidifier designed for a much larger area than your grow tent.

 When looking for the right grow tent dehumidifier for your needs, check the effective area coverage of the models you are considering and how they compare to the size of your grow tent.

 Another reason to use a commercial grow tent dehumidifier is to get helpful features that many of them come with.
 This makes using the dehumidifier easier.

 Everyone’s preferred features are different.
 You might want a dehumidifier with an easy-to-clean filter, a compact design, or an extra-long cord.
 Some growers don’t like models that have a noisy compressor.
-There are many different display screen and button options.
-Some models have a handy automatic shut off feature when they meet maximum capacity.
+There are many different display screens and button options.
+Some models have a handy automatic shut-off feature when they meet maximum capacity.